63rd Readiness Division: Army Reserve Command

 On 1 January 1968, the 63rd Army Reserve Command (ARCOM) was activated and, as an exception to policy, allowed to wear the shoulder sleeve insignia and distinctive unit insignia of the 63rd Infantry Division.
 The 63rd ARCOM did not, however, perpetuate the lineage and honors of the 63rd Infantry Division, as Department of the Army policy does not authorize TDA units, such as ARCOMs, to inherit the lineage and honors of TO&E units, such as divisions.

 Based at Los Alamitos Armed Forces Reserve Center, the command encompassed Army Reserve units in Southern California, Arizona, and Nevada.
 From 1990 through 1991, over 2,500 Army Reserve soldiers from the 63rd ARCOM served on active duty in support of Operation Desert Shield and Operation Desert Storm.
 Twenty-two of the command's units were mobilized, with fourteen of them deploying to the Persian Gulf.

-In April 1995, the 63rd ARCOM was redesignated as the 63rd Regional Support Command (RSC) (later revised to Regional Readiness Command (RRC)), and its geographic boundaries were realigned to coincide with those of Federal Emergency Management Agency Region IX.
-The 63rd maintained command and control of 14,000 soldiers and 140 units in the states of California, Arizona and Nevada, and assumed additional responsibility to support the major functional reserve commands within its area.
-The 63rd RRC supported both foreign and domestic active Army missions, including participation in NATO operations in Bosnia and Kosovo.
-Since 2001, thousands of soldiers from the 63rd RRC have served in Afghanistan and Iraq.
+In April 1995, the 63rd ARCOM was redesignated as the 63rd Readiness Division (RSC) (later revised to Regional Readiness Command (RRC)), and its geographic boundaries were realigned to coincide with those of Federal Emergency Management Agency Region IX.
+The 63rd commanded and controlled 14,000 soldiers and 140 units in the states of California, Arizona and Nevada, and supported the major functional reserve commands within its area.
+It supported both foreign and domestic active Army missions, including participation in NATO operations in Bosnia and Kosovo.